modin-project/modin/docs/usage_guide/examples/index.rst

 ====================

-This section shows Modin usage examples in different scenarios like Modin on a local/remote cluster, Modin in the cloud, the use of Modin spreadsheet and whatnot.
+This section shows Modin usage examples in different scenarios like Modin on a local/remote cluster, Modin in the cloud, the use of Modin spreadsheet.

 Tutorials
 ---------